 - The severity of the charges

 - The risk to the public if you are released

 - The likelihood that you will return to court for all court appearances, or the risk of flight

 If you have a loved one who has been arrested and whose bail is too high for you to pay, consult with an experienced California criminal defense attorney as soon as possible.
-Contact criminal defense attorney Dominic J. Lombardo by calling 619-457-6075 to discuss getting the bail amount lowered.
+To find out if the bail amount can be lowered, contact criminal defense attorney Domenic J. Lombardo by calling (619) 232-5122 for a free and confidential consultation.